 More troublingly, the red – green government coalition’s decision to close the borders in 2015 seems to have boosted support for the SD.
 In 2018 20% of women in Landsorganisationen (Sweden’s TUC equivalent) suggest that they intend to vote for SD, up from 3% in 2014.
 This is a direct result of the cultivation of the LO by Jimmie Åkesson, who in 2014 paid controversial visits to more than 60 work places among them local hospitals – trying to uncover a link between mainstream negligence, immigration and diminishing standards of care.

-Over time, and with the media on their side, the SD has managed to persuade many unionised women in the health service that it is the only party which can improve hospitals and take proper care of the elderly, and that this is the SD’s key priority.
+Over time, and with the media on their side, the SD has managed to persuade many unionised women in the health service that it is the only party that can improve hospitals and take proper care of the elderly, and that this is the SD’s key priority.
 Maybe the mainstream needs to try and find out why.

 Dr Mette Wiggen is a Senior Fellow at CARR, and a lecturer at the School of Politics and International Studies at the University of Leeds, specializing on the extreme right in Europe.
 See her profile here.